Navigating the Human Condition:

 Generous donations to PLI have allowed us to design the VR software that takes students through skill-building on the first of the four islands (the Island of Aggression) on the first of seven maps.
 There is so much more to build!

 When completed, these tools will illustrate the comprehensive vision underlying our Peace Literacy curriculum, as we work to prepare learners of all ages for their journey into the human condition.
+On this journey, they will unlock powers and skills to help them survive and thrive in the 21st century.

 When he received his sample of the Student Manual, Wisconsin high school teacher Tony Capozziello wrote us to say, "The Muscles of Our Humanity is so incredibly simple, yet enriching… I equate it to 'slow food'.
 Amazing, high-quality, nutrient-dense...
 I've enjoyed the message and have shared it with a handful of students (so far).
 I love it so much, it will be my go-to graduation gift."